Menu

 Solid Wood U-value

-A solid oak door has a U-value of around 3, depending on its thickness.
-This is because heat has a far easier time passing through oak than it does plastic.
-This is why the overwhelming majority of newer houses come with uPVC doors installed instead.
-Owners of oak external doors can either look to limit the damage by installing seals, draught excluders, and letter-box insulation, or they can get rid of the whole thing in favour of a composite door.
+Owners of oak external doors can either look to limit the effects by installing seals, draught excluders, and letter-box insulation, or they can replace it with a composite door.
 Modern composite doors are able to convincingly mimic the look of wood and offer far superior energy performance, which makes them well worth considering if heat-preservation is a priority.

 What does the Law Say?

-In 2010, a change in building regulations meant that all new doors had to have a U-value of 1.8W/M2K or less.
-However, this only applies when the work being carried out is a controlled fitting – which in practice means that the entire frame is being replaced along with the door.
 As such, if you’re only replacing the door itself, then you might well be able to get away with a less energy-efficient door.
 Of course, you’ll then have the disadvantage of higher energy bills – but this might be a sacrifice you’re willing to make.

 What About the BRFC Ratings?